Turn Any Database Into an Online Resource with Automatic API

 When installed in a demilitarized zone (DMZ) or in a cloud, /db greatly simplifies development of database driven web and mobile applications.
 For example, /db can instantly add an API layer to a website originally designed only for interactive use.

-/db delivers data from enterprise databases to web and mobile applications and can easily save 80% of time to build a custom web service backend.
+/db delivers data from enterprise databases to web and mobile applications and can easily cut 80% of the time it would take to build a custom web service backend.

 Integrates with Big Data